collective/collective.collectionfilter/README.rst

 - Version 4.x is compatible with Plone 5.2+
 - Version 3.x is compatible with Plone 5.0.x and 5.1.x

-If your theme doesn't work well with AJAX loading this can be overridden in the registery or via diazo.
+If your theme doesn't work well with AJAX loading this can be overridden in the registry or via diazo.

 Author
 ------